 “For we do not wrestle against flesh and blood, but against the . . . powers over this present darkness, against the spiritual forces of evil . . .”
 (Ephesians 6:12, ESV).

-In simple language, darkness means we lack understanding and we do bad things.
-But some people love”doing bad things” so they resist the light.
-Failing to love other people is also darkness.
-Those who love the light are engaged in a “wrestle” against darkness because there really are unseen, evil forces fighting against us.
+Those who love the light are engaged in a “wrestle” against darkness (because there really are unseen, evil forces fighting against us).

 Can You Relate to These?

-In the book, Jesus Christ, His Life and Mine, I presented these simple signs of spiritual light that even a child can recognize.
+In the book, Jesus Christ, His Life and Mine, I presented these simple pieces of evidence of spiritual light entering our lives.

-When we begin walking into the bright light of God by believing and following Jesus, we think and feel like this:
+When we begin walking into the bright light of God by believing and following Jesus, we think and feel things like these:

 I care more about doing what’s right than I used to.